Human-Centred Requirements Engineering for Critical Systems: Insights from Disaster Early Warning Applications: Introduction

 Neglect of these concerns can lead to significant consequences.
 A healthcare system that assumes expert digital literacy of its users may exclude elderly patients; an emergency transport app optimised for urban connectivity may fail rural users; and a disaster early warning system designed for the “average” user may leave people with disabilities without access to life-saving alerts.
 In critical systems, these shortcomings cannot be considered as simple usability oversights.
 Instead, they must be recognised as requirements failures rooted in incomplete stakeholder analysis and non-inclusive elicitation practices.

 Focusing on inclusive elicitation not only supports vulnerable communities but also leads to broader improvements in product quality and user experience for everyone.
 For example, in the broader field of engineering, curb cuts were created to make city streets more accessible for wheelchair users.
 But this resulted in curb cuts enhancing mobility for many others, including people pushing strollers, pulling suitcases, delivering goods, or riding bicycles and skateboards \cite{churchill2018}.
 A similar pattern can be observed in software inclusivity: captions were first introduced to make videos accessible to people with hearing impairments, but with the rise of social media, they are now used widely \cite{hong2010}.
 Captions enable quiet or multilingual viewing, showing how accessibility features can evolve into mainstream usability improvements \cite{gernsbacher2015video}.
 These examples illustrate that inclusive design is not a constraint but a driver of innovation and universal benefit.
+However, a significant gap exists in ensuring that requirements capture the full spectrum of stakeholder needs, particularly those of vulnerable or marginalised communities \cite{sutcliffe2004}.
+Research has consistently shown that RE in safety-critical domains remains largely compliance-focused, with limited mechanisms for engaging diverse stakeholders or addressing the needs of vulnerable user populations \cite{martins2016, martins2020, hidellaarachchi2021}.

 This paper builds on the argument that socially responsible RE is central to the development of all systems, especially for critical systems.
 We propose an RE process that ensures requirements are elicited, specified, and validated in ways that support social equity.
 To demonstrate this process, we present a case study in disaster management: the design of an adaptive early warning application that addresses the needs of vulnerable groups.
 We show how participatory engagement with vulnerable communities can uncover overlooked requirements, translate them into adaptive design guidelines, and validate them through stakeholder feedback.
-Our contributions are twofold:
+Our contributions are threefold:

-\textit{Contribution 1:} A case study demonstrating how socially responsible RE practices can be operationalised in a critical domain through participatory stakeholder engagement

-\textit{Contribution 2:} Generalisable insights for integrating inclusivity and equity into RE processes for other critical systems, thereby advancing RE’s role in supporting resilience, safety, and social good.